AKeyframe/BookSearch/README.md

 ---
 # Bookworm's Bible
 ---
-An online app that allows users to search for books and add them to their reading list.
+A purely frontend, Javascript and jQuery web application that allows readers to search for books using the Google Books API.
+Readers can then create and curate book lists from the results, allowing readers to easily keep track of books they wish to read and have already read.

 ---
 ## Technologies Used